Ipstenu/dreamobjects/readme.txt

 I admit, it's in a weird spot: `/wp-content/upgrade/RANDOM-dreamobjects-backup.sql`

 Why there?
 Security.
 It's a safer spot, though safest would be a non-web-accessible folder.
 Maybe in the future.
-Keeping it there makes it easy for me to delete.
+Keeping it there makes it easy for the plugin to delete.

 = Using the Plugin =